 Any dietary change comes with potential downsides.
 Going Keto is no exception.

 Keto may also cause gastrointestinal symptoms like constipation, diarrhea, and gas.
-This effect, however, may be mitigated by consuming more non-starchy vegetables on a modified Atkins diet.
+This effect, however, may be mitigated by consuming more non-starchy vegetables (a good source of fiber) on a modified Atkins diet.
+Specifically, higher fiber intakes have been linked to greater stool frequency in those with constipation.[*]

 When using Keto for epilepsy, your clinician should also monitor you (or your child) for hypoglycemia, dehydration, acidosis, and electrolyte imbalances.